-We have spent the morning looking back over some of the articles we wrote at the start of lockdown, some written without any understanding of what lay ahead, others looking for ways to support us all.
+We have spent the morning looking back over some of the articles we wrote at the start of lockdown, some written without any understanding of what lay ahead, others searching for ways to support us all.
 What is clear from reading them is that we felt the impact of lockdown would have a long lasting effect on us all.
 This virus after all is a life changing moment in history to be talked about and discussed for decades to come.

 It doesn’t matter who we are, what our living arrangement may be, or what money we may or not have at our disposal, everyone has been affected by the Coronavirus crisis.
 Businesses have shut their doors, cafes and restaurants have stopped serving and shopping has become akin to ‘wartime status’ with queues and rationing at one time or another.